SPYAiGENCY/SPYAiGENCY/README.md

 ## Our Mission

 We are committed to providing intelligence that is actionable, relevant, and reliable.
 Our mission is to enhance decision-making by delivering high-quality, real-time intelligence in a rapidly changing world.
-Whether it's protecting sensitive data, monitoring adversaries, or providing strategic advice, SPYAIGENCY offers the tools and expertise needed to stay ahead of the curve.
+Whether it's protecting sensitive data, monitoring adversaries, or providing strategic advice, Cipher Knight offers the tools and expertise needed to stay ahead of the curve.

 ### Our Vision

 We envision a world where intelligence is not just a tool for defense but a powerful resource for growth, sustainability, and innovation.
 We aim to be the leading provider of intelligence solutions that bridge the gap between artificial intelligence and human judgment, shaping a future where organizations and individuals can thrive in a constantly evolving landscape.

-## The SPYAIGENCY Advantage
+## The Cipher Knight Advantage

-What sets SPYAIGENCY apart is our ability to combine cutting-edge AI and quantum technologies with traditional intelligence-gathering methods.
+What sets CipherKnight apart is our ability to combine cutting-edge AI and quantum technologies with traditional intelligence-gathering methods.
 Our team consists of experts from diverse fields, including cybersecurity, military intelligence, data science, and quantum physics.
 By merging these disciplines, we offer tailored solutions that meet the unique challenges of our clients.

 ## Join the Future of Intelligence